Faetu/Faetu.github.io/_posts/2024-08-11-blockroom.md

 4. NTProofStr aka HMAC-MD5
 5. NTLMv2 Response

-All those informations have to be joined together and only separated by `:`, except the separation between username and domain, there has to be two colons.
+All those information have to be joined together and only separated by `:`, except the separation between username and domain, there has to be two colons.

 Take a look at the skeleton of our hash:
 ```